The Occuity

 PM1 Pachymeter

-The world’s only non-contact, handheld optical pachymeter, the Occuity PM1 pachymeter will make it easier, faster and safer to diagnose glaucoma by measuring corneal thickness in just a few seconds.
+The world’s only handheld, non-contact, optical pachymeter, the Occuity PM1 pachymeter will make it easier, faster and safer to diagnose glaucoma by measuring corneal thickness in just a few seconds.

 The first of Occuity’s revolutionary handheld optical ophthalmic devices, the PM1 pachymeter allows both clinicians and technicians to take a corneal centre thickness measurement quickly and easily.

-Simple to use, the PM1 pachymeter is held in front of the subject’s eye at a comfortable working distance.
+Simple to use, the handheld PM1 pachymeter is held in front of the subject’s eye at a comfortable working distance.
 To take a measurement, the operator simply touches the screen to put the pachymeter in scanning mode and holds it up to the patient’s eye.

 There is no need to anaesthetise or touch the eye, removing the risk of infection transmission and making the whole process much more comfortable, safer and quicker for both the operator and subject.